DevExpress/aspnet-security-bestpractices/SecurityBestPractices.WebForms/README.md

 #### Implement an Operation Logger

-The Web Document Viewer control maintains communication with the server side to obtain any additional document data when it is required, for example when a user switches pages or exports the document.
-Because of this feature, a user could navigate through a given report's pages even after having been logged out.
+The Web Document Viewer control maintains communication with the server side to obtain any additional document data when required (for example, when a user switches pages or exports the document).
+Because of this feature, a user could navigate through an individual report pages even after logging out.

-The possible security breach here occurs when a malefactor can forge a request that emulates page switching to get access to any protected information.
+Security issue: A threat actor can forge a request that emulates page switching to obtain access to protected information.

-To mitigate this vulnerability, implement a custom Operation Logger to enforce fine-grained control over which operations are available to a user.
-Extend the [WebDocumentViewerOperationLogger](http://help.devexpress.com/#XtraReports/clsDevExpressXtraReportsWebWebDocumentViewerWebDocumentViewerOperationLoggertopic) class and override this class's methods to implement the required access control rules (see the [OperationLogger.cs](https://github.com/DevExpress/aspnet-security-bestpractices/blob/master/SecurityBestPractices.WebForms/SecurityBestPractices/Authorization/Reports/OperationLogger.cs) file of the example project).
+To mitigate this vulnerability, implement a custom Operation Logger to enforce control over which operations are available to a user.
+Extend the [WebDocumentViewerOperationLogger](http://help.devexpress.com/#XtraReports/clsDevExpressXtraReportsWebWebDocumentViewerWebDocumentViewerOperationLoggertopic) class and override class methods to implement necessary access control rules (review [OperationLogger.cs](https://github.com/DevExpress/aspnet-security-bestpractices/blob/master/SecurityBestPractices.WebForms/SecurityBestPractices/Authorization/Reports/OperationLogger.cs) in the example project).

 Register the operation logger in [Global.asax.cs](https://github.com/DevExpress/aspnet-security-bestpractices/blob/586084eda743711618c8d3e01d52736aac70a8c8/SecurityBestPractices.WebForms/SecurityBestPractices/Global.asax.cs#L25):